P8UXaE/light_sheet_domes/README.md

 Each folder contains its readme file to follow the code and understand how it works.

 [Noise2Void](./noise2Void/README.md)
+- Trained Noise2Void model for 2D to 4D data.

 [Dottamine](./dottamine/README.md)
+- A pip-installable package that aims to mask 2D and 3D images.

 [Heightmap - Tissue mesh](./heightmap/README.md)
+- Method to work at tissue level and obtain a mesh in 3d or a heightmap.

 [Mypose](./mypose/README.md)
+- Algorithmic watershed segmentation for single cells.